-- 1. Understanding of air/water pollution regulations and their scientific basis - 2.
-Apply knowledge for the protection and improvement of the environment - 3.
-Ability to monitor and design the air and water pollution control systems - 4.
+- 1. Understanding of air pollution regulations and their scientific basis - 2.
+Considerate of water pollution protocols and their technical basis - 3.
+Apply knowledge for the protection and improvement of the environment - 4.
+Ability to monitor and design the air and water pollution control systems - 5.
 Ability to select and use suitable waste treatment technique

 Mapping with Programme outcomes

-COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8
+Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

-CO1 \checkmark
+CO1 2

-CO2
+CO2 2 2 1

-CO3
+CO3 3 2 2

-CO4 \checkmark
+CO4 1 3 3 1

+CO5 3